| From further information, I learnt that Citizen Péron, the most

 be better to deceive them with an assured bearing than to run away, and

+decided then to go and meet them.
 The natives likewise stopped, but seeing that the others were still advancing,

 they advanced too.
 However, their pace was slower and our men drew near